reginankenchor/reginankenchor/README.md

 ## Founder and Executive Director of OpenKids Africa

 I am the **Founder and Executive Director** of **[OpenKids Africa](https://www.openkidsafrica.org/)**, a non-profit empowering children in rural Nigeria through technology and education.
 In less than a year, we’ve impacted over **1,000 children**.
-Our work was recognized globally when we were selected for the **[Scratch Program 2024](https://sip.scratch.mit.edu/sec/)**, supporting equitable creative computing worldwide.
+Our work was recognized globally when we were selected for the **[Scratch Education Collaborative Program 2024](https://sip.scratch.mit.edu/sec/)**, supporting equitable creative computing worldwide.

 ---